 This policy was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-It has been revised annually in line with all KCSIE revisions (Next Revision date August 2022).
+It has been revised annually in line with all KCSIE revisions (Next Revision date August 2023).
+It is endorsed by the Local Authority

-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2021.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2022.

-St Day and Carharrack School
+St Day and Carharrack Primary School

-Keeping Children Safe in Education Child Protection and Safeguarding Policy 1st September 2021
+Keeping Children Safe in Education Child Protection and Safeguarding Policy 1st September 2022